The 14 best stops on Iceland’s Golden Circle

 Þingvellir National Park

-10) Faxafoss Waterfall
+Stop 10) Faxafoss Waterfall

 Now let’s look at the attractions on Road 35.
 The first stop you’ll want to add to your Golden Circle Itinerary is Faxafoss Waterfall.
 Also called Faxi Waterfall, this huge cascade has been described as a small version of Gullfoss.
 At 80 meters (262ft) wide and 7 meters (22ft) high, Faxafoss is very impressive, and it’s literally right on the Golden Circle Route.

-11) Friðheimar Farm
+Stop 11) Friðheimar Farm

 Less than 10 minutes down the road from Faxafoss sits Friðheimar Farm.
 A visitor-friendly tomato farm, renowned for its fresh produce and tomato soup, this is the best place to stop for lunch on the Golden Circle.
 Using geothermal energy to power their eco-friendly greenhouses, Friðheimar Farm offers a range of tomato-based products, as well as seasonal dishes and tasty souvenirs.
-Friðheimar Farm also has a stables and you can meet Icelandic Horses on a visit to their farm.
+Friðheimar Farm also has stables and you can meet Icelandic Horses on a visit to their farm.
 Check out our wildlife section later in this article for more information.

 Tomatoes growing on a vine.

-12) Sólheimar Ecovillage
+Stop 12) Sólheimar Ecovillage

 The next stop on your Golden Circle trip is Sólheimar Ecovillage.
 Literally translating to Home of the Sun, this small village is renowned for its ecological, artistic and international community ethics.
 Only a short detour from Road 35, the hamlet is home to only around 100 people and makes for an interesting and educational rest stop.